brendankellyODG/opendatagroup.github.io/Product Manuals/Schema Reference/index.md

 ## Overview

-FastScore enforces strict typing of engine inputs and outputs at two levels: stream input/output, and model input/output.
+ModelOp Center enforces strict typing of engine inputs and outputs at two levels: stream input/output, and model input/output.
 Types are declared using [AVRO schema](https://avro.apache.org/docs/1.8.1/).

-To support this functionality, FastScore's Model Manage maintains a database of named AVRO schemas.
+To support this functionality, ModelOp Center's Model Manage maintains a database of named AVRO schemas.
 Python and R models must then reference their input and output schemas using smart comments.
 (PrettyPFA and PFA models instead explicitly include their AVRO types as part of the model format.)
 [Stream descriptors](https://opendatagroup.github.io/Product%20Manuals/Stream%20Descriptors/) may either reference a named schema from Model Manage, or they may explicitly declare schemas.

-In either case, FastScore performs the following type checks:
+In either case, ModelOp Center performs the following type checks:

 1. Before starting a job: the input stream's schema is checked for compatibility against the model's input schema, and the output stream's schema is checked for compatibility against the model's output schema.